This document outlines the data flow model used by Mobile Engage.

 contact_id is associated with the device.
 The email address of the contact is not known.

 appLogin function (iOS, Android) is called with the contact identifier data, the active

 contact_id is associated with the device, together with the other known data of the user, e.g. email address.
 If there is also a push token associated to the user, personalized push notifications can be sent out.

-logout endpoint is called, since the contact has logged out, the MEC contact is re-associated with the device and from this point the MEC contact is using the app again.
+If the logout function is called, since the contact has logged out, the MEC contact is re-associated with the device and from this point the MEC contact is using the app again.

 Handling opened messages

-When a push message is sent from Emarsys, our delivery partner handles and forwards the message to Google or Apple.
+When a push message is sent from Emarsys, we forward the message to Google or Apple.
 From these messaging platforms the message is sent to your mobile app.

-The Mobile Engage API is linked to the Mobile Engage reporting service, where this information is processed.
+The Mobile Engage backend is linked to the Mobile Engage reporting service, where this information is processed.